How To: Get Rid of Gophers

 Gone for Good

-After attempting one of the three extermination methods, check to see if the gophers have packed up and moved on by poking a hole into one of the burrows.
+After attempting one of the extermination methods described above, check to see if the gophers have packed up and moved on by poking a hole into one of the burrows.
 If after a few days the hole stays open, your guests are gone!

 Your work isn’t quite over, though: Once they’ve left, make sure they’re gone for good with a few precautionary measures.
 Start by planting natural gopher-repellent plants such as natal plum, lavender, salvia, catmint, oleander, penstemons, rhaphiolepis, rosemary, and/or strawberries.